 But it’s crucial to recognize this, that most of the fear you have about a fee increase is in your head.
 It’s not actually about what the clients are going to do.
 It’s your confidence or your lack of confidence in your own value proposition.
 A few weeks ago, we had Carl Richards on the Financial Advisor Success podcast talking about this.
 It’s actually got a name.
 It’s called the “imposter syndrome” that we often tend to question our own value.
 And the more our time gets valued, the more we start wondering like, “Aren’t people going to realize that it’s pretty easy for me to do this stuff because I’m very experienced at it?” and like “Why would they pay me so much?”
-If we start questioning our own value like “Why would clients pay me $100 an hour or $150 or $200 or more?” and when we question our own value proposition and we show we’re not confident in our value, clients aren’t confident in the value either, and then they don’t want to pay.
+If we start questioning our own value saying “Why would clients pay me $100 an hour or $150 or $200 or more?”… when we question our own value proposition and we show we’re not confident in our value, clients aren’t confident in the value either, and then they don’t want to pay what we’re worth!

 Raising Fees, Losing Clients, And Making More Money [Time – 10:43]